How to Homestead If You’re Flat-out Broke

 It doesn’t take a huge investment to get started with chickens.
 In fact, if you have just a few chickens and allow them to free range, the cost is very small.
 They only need a few things:

-It needs to be big enough, dry, and free from drafts.
+You can build your own coop from pallets, and other scrap materials. the main thing is that it keeps them safe and dry at all times, and free from drafts.
 And it will need a roost or two, depending on how many chickens you keep.
 Here are 13 plans to build a chicken coop for free.

 Water.